wellrestedphp/wellrested/docs/source/router.rst

 Nested Routers
 ^^^^^^^^^^^^^^

 For large Web services with large numbers of endpoints, a single, monolithic router may not to optimal.
-To avoid having each request test every pattern-based route, you can break up a router into subrouters.
+To avoid having each request test every pattern-based route, you can break up a router into sub-routers.

 This works because a ``Router`` is type of middleware, and can be used wherever middleware can be used.